JonJagger/cyber-dojo/readme.txt

 Dashboard Review
 ================
-The review button on the CyberDojo home page takes you to the dashboard which shows a continuously updating display of all the avatar's traffic light increments.
+The review button on the CyberDojo home page takes you to the dashboard which shows a continuously updating display of all traffic lights for all the avatars in the dojo.

 How to Turn off Chrome Spell-Checking in Chrome